Resources for Admitted MPH Full-time Students

 The Admissions Office Admitted Students Website has a variety of resources, including Financial Aid Office, Housing, and Visa information for Admitted International Students.
 To log in, use the username "Welcome2" and the password "JHSPH".

-A Facebook group has been created for the incoming Johns Hopkins School of Public Health MPH Class of 2016 for you to begin connecting with your future classmates now.
+A Facebook group will soon be created for the incoming Johns Hopkins School of Public Health MPH Class of 2017 for you to begin connecting with your future classmates.

-A Linked-In MPH Class of 2016: Johns Hopkins Bloomberg School of Public Health group has also been created and you are encouraged to join this group as well.
+A Linked-In MPH Class of 2017: Johns Hopkins Bloomberg School of Public Health group will also be created shortly and you are encouraged to join this group as well when the group is formed.

 Visit the School